C241-PS478/backend-ml-service/README.md

 - `POST /water-segmentation`: Segment/extract the water from the image.
 Returns an image.
 - `POST /clean-water`: Predict if the water is clean or not.
 Returns a float value from 0 to 1.
 Values above 0.5 indicate clean water.
 - `POST /clean-water/with-extraction`: Predict if the water is clean or not and extract the water from the image.
 Returns a float value from 0 to 1.
 Values above 0.5 indicate clean water.
+- `POST /potability-iot`: Predict if the water is drinkable or not (potability).
+Returns either 0 or 1.
+1 indicate clean water.

 ## Usage